Learning with Free Object Segments for Long-Tailed Instance Segmentation

-\mypara{\ourmethodbf score.} Arguably the most common way to characterize the overlap/agreement between two masks/boxes is intersection over union (IoU), which simply treats all contents in a box or mask as foreground.
+\mypara{Ranking metrics.} Arguably the most common way to characterize the overlap/agreement between two masks/boxes is intersection over union (IoU), which simply treats all contents in a box or mask as foreground.
 However, this metric is not suitable in our case for the following reasons: (i) both boxes and segments may be noisy, and simply measuring the IoU between them fails to rank good segments when the boxes are poor; (ii) object shapes are not always convex, and thus IoU may underestimate the agreement.
 As shown in \autoref{fig:metrics}, IoU fails to recall true positives.

-We therefore propose the \ourmethod score to rank the segments.
+We, therefore, propose the \ourmethod score to rank the segments.
 We make one mild assumption: either the object box or the segment is trustable, and introduce two metrics: intersection over bounding box (IoB) and intersection over mask (IoM).
 While they share the same numerator with intersection over union (IoU), they have different denominators.
 IoM implies that the bounding box is precise and measures how much portion of the mask is inside the box, and vice versa for IoB.
 We take both into account by averaging them as our \ourmethod score.
 As shown in \autoref{fig:ranking}, it effectively keeps the good segments in the pool.